yushchenko/site/source/articles/0001_site_from_scratch_0_intro.md

 ### What next?

-The answer is easy, as long way starts form the first step as a site begins form [the first page][next-article].
+The answer is easy, as long way starts form the first step as a site begins from the first page.